KoenigsKind/ITB2/README.md

 # ImageToolBox²

+The ImageToolBox² lets user write filter classes, which can accept images, do some calculations on them and produce new images.
+Using the ITB², those filters can be opened and executed.
+Filters may provide properties that can be changed inside the ITB².

 ## Basic concept
 ### Image
 An image has multiple channels, a width and a height.
 The coordinate origin is in the